 Sets the configuration of the bridge.
 The default setting for the configuration is 0 which will typically be what you want it set to.
 At the default setting the bridge should adjust to whatever fax machine or device it's connected to with regards to protocol.
 If working with a certain type of fax machine that is having issues you may want to change the configuration to "force" a protocol for the FaxBridge to use.

 px 1 = v17

 See example output below:

 Resets the configuration to default (ie 0).
 See example output below:

 vxu fax test send

 Generates a test fax from the FaxBridge to the connected fax machine.
+This test page will be blank with three dots in the upper left corner.
 See example output below:

 vxu net config

 Displays the current network configuration (ie DHCP or Static) and allows you to set whichever you want by following the prompts to do so.
 Recommended setting is to set for DHCP (this is the default setting of the unit) and then to set a DHCP reservation for the device on the DHCP server on the network.
 See example output below: